California Legal Industry Reform

 But it’s not just consumers who are hurting.
 Increasingly, lawyers are hurting, too—especially those who serve people as opposed to corporations.

 This is detailed in the 2018 Legal Market Landscape Report commissioned by the California State Bar.
 As the report says, “[L]egal regulators face a challenging environment in which the cost of traditional legal services is going up, access to legal services is going down, the growth rate of law firms is flat, and lawyers serving ordinary people are struggling to earn a living.”

 Because of this, “The legal industry is at an inflection point.”

 Legal reform in Utah takes the form of the legal regulatory Sandbox, and Law on Call has been in operation there since Winter 2021.
-In Florida, legal reform is inching closer to implementation.
-And in Arizona, legal reforms are already in place—Law on Call has submitted an application to form an Alternative Business Structure in the state.
+And in Arizona, legal reforms are already in place—Law on Call was recently approved to operate as an Alternative Business Structure in the state.